benhoyt/benhoyt.github.com/writings/2020-05-18-a-look-at-the-awks.md

 </style>

-<p>AWK is a small text processing language with a history spanning more than 40 years.
+<p>AWK is a text processing language with a history spanning more than 40 years.
 It has a <a href="https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html">POSIX standard</a>, several conforming implementations (including the recently released GNU Awk 5.1.0), and it's still surprisingly relevant in 2020 &mdash; both for simple text processing tasks and for wrangling "big data".</p>

-<p>AWK was created at Bell Labs and first came out in 1977.
+<p>The language was created at Bell Labs in 1977.
 Its name comes from the initials of the original authors: Alfred Aho, Peter Weinberger, and Brian Kernighan.
 A Unix tool to the core, AWK is designed to do one thing well: to filter and transform lines of text.
 It's commonly used to parse fields from log files, transform output from other tools, or count occurrences of words and fields.
-Aho <a href="https://www.computerworld.com/article/2535126/the-a-z-of-programming-languages--awk.html">summarizes</a> AWK succinctly:</p>
+Aho <a href="https://www.computerworld.com/article/2535126/the-a-z-of-programming-languages--awk.html">summarized</a> AWK succinctly:</p>

 <div class="BigQuote">
 <p>AWK reads the input a line at a time.
 A line is scanned for each pattern in the program, and for each pattern that matches, the associated action is executed.</p>